This detailed guide will take you step by step through the process of setting up the Plex Media Server on your Widows PC.

 The Plex for Xbox App is completely free.
 You just need to make sure you’re signed into your Xbox Live account and go through a very simple installation.

-The ‘home dashboard’ is a bit less flashy than the Android and iOS versions of Plex, but completely functional and remarkably easy to navigate using a gaming controller.
+The ‘home dashboard’ is a bit less flashy than the Android and iOS versions of of the app, but completely functional and remarkably easy to navigate using a gaming controller.

 Less flashy, but still fun and very customized.